-Police race to Texas high school after gunfire, injuries reported
+Multiple fatalities after shooting at Texas high school: source

 Sophomore Leila Butler told the local ABC affiliate that fire alarms went off at about 7:45 a.m. local time and students left their classrooms.
 She said some students believe they heard shots fired, and that she was sheltering with other students and teachers near campus.

-Another sophomore, named only as Nikki, told ABC13 that: “Someone had walked in with a shotgun and a girl got shot in her leg.”
+“I know that they have gunshot wounds but that’s the extent of the knowledge I have at this point,” Marshall told reporters at a news conference.
+“One adult is in our operating room.”

+“We’re ready for more patients,” he said.
+“We have not heard of any en route at this point.”

-In February, the high school was placed on lockdown while police investigated a “popping sound” that was feared to be gunshots, but no threat was found, the school district said.
+In February, Santa Fe High School was placed on lockdown while police investigated a “popping sound” that was feared to be gunshots, but no threat was found, the school district said.

 That was a false alarm, but school shootings have happened regularly in the United States since the Parkland massacre.